Myths BUSTED – Don’t Believe What They’re Saying!

 Preppers are Paranoid

 The most common argument against embracing a prepper lifestyle is, “You’re just being paranoid.”
 Preppers are actually far less prone to fear than the average person because they are prepared to handle an emergency situation.
-Their investment of time, money and training to face a disaster and survive tends to create confidence rather than paranoia.
+Their investment of time, money and training to face a disaster and survive tend to create confidence rather than paranoia.

 Disasters, both large and small, are far more common than most people think.
 Learning how to handle an emergency isn’t being paranoid; it’s having a realistic view of the world.